Memory Care for Seniors

 Caregivers can help support seniors at every ability level by encouraging them to carry out their activities of daily living independently.
 For some seniors, this means choosing their outfit for the day or brushing their hair.
 Caregivers should celebrate every ability level and support seniors in doing everyday tasks.

-Enjoy art as creative expression.
 Seniors enjoy creating art in many forms.
 Painting, coloring, drawing, and clay modeling are therapeutic ways to encourage creativity and self-expression.

-Involve seniors in household tasks.
 Seniors enjoy caring for their home and being involved in the daily household task.
 Seniors with Alzheimer’s may enjoy tasks such as folding towels, sorting fabrics, watering plants, or seasonal decorating.

-Enjoy the present moment.
 Find joy in the everyday moments spent together.
 Write down something you are grateful for.
 Read a comic book together.
 Tell a joke.
 Find ways to laugh, celebrate, and show gratitude every day.